nargaw/nargaw/README.md

 ⚡ I also enjoy making 3D models on Blender. @blender_daily_ on twitter

-⚡ Also interested in making the web a safe and secure place. @cyber_daily_ on twitter.
+⚡ Interested in making the web a safe and secure place. @cyber_daily_ on twitter.

 🌱 Learning a little everyday!